» »

 DUCATI

-From 1926 to the present day motorcycles DUCATI never cease to delight buyers from all over the world.
-These Italian motorcycles can be seen not only in Europe but also on other continents.
-"Why are DUKATI so popular all over the world?" - you ask.
+From 1926 to this day, motorcycles DUCATI never cease to delight customers from all over the world.
+These Italian motorcycles can be seen not only in Europe, but also on other continents.
+“Why are DUCATI so popular all over the world?” - you ask.
 The answer is simple: unrivaled style, technology and quality.
-There are no in-line bikes among DUCATI motorcycles.
-On the contrary, the company's management focused on the development of the L-shaped engine and did not fail.
-Power and torque are matched perfectly, and what can we say about the sound - it's just a song!
+There are no in-line engine bikes among DUCATI motorcycles.
+On the contrary, the company's management focused on the development of an L-shaped engine and was right.
+The power and torque are perfectly matched, and what can we say about the sound - it’s just a song!

-In addition to the unusual engine type, DUCATI motorcycles boast their own unique Desmodromic valve drive system.
-The cam drive was developed by the engineer Fabio Taglioni and became a huge competitive advantage of DUKATI over other European, as well as Japanese manufacturers motorcycles.
+In addition to the unusual engine type, DUCATI motorcycles boast their own unique drive system for Desmodromic valves.
+The cam drive was developed by engineer Fabio Taglioni and became a huge competitive advantage for DUCATI over other European, as well as Japanese manufacturers motorcycles.

-Until the beginning of the 21st century, the DUCATI motorcycle line could only boast of sportbikes and classic road bikes.
-Who does not remember the world famous DUCATI Monster and all kinds of red sport bikes?
-With the onset of the new millennium, engineers give us DUCATI Multistrada - a touring motorcycle with all kinds of adjustments, Hyperstrada - a light touring motorcycle equipped with saddlebags, Hypermotard - a motorcycle for extreme sports, and a completely new pearl of the DUCATI Diavel urban line - like a cruiser, but it seems not.
+Until the beginning of the 21st century, the line of DUCATI motorcycles could only boast of sportbikes and classic road motorcycles.
+Who doesn’t remember the world-famous DUCATI Monster and all kinds of red sportbikes?
+With the advent of the new millennium, engineers give us the DUCATI Multistrada - a touring motorcycle with all kinds of adjustments, the Hyperstrada - a lightweight touring motorcycle equipped with panniers, the Hypermotard - a motorcycle for extreme sports, and a completely new pearl of the urban line DUCATI Diavel - it seems like a cruiser, but it doesn’t seem like it.

-In the new century, DUCATI not only does not slow down the pace of production and development, but strives to cover all large categories of buyers.
-Who knows, maybe after just a few years, the Italians will delight novice motorcyclists with a small 300 cc copy of the DUCATI Panigale ...
+In the new century, DUCATI not only does not slow down the pace of production and development, but strives to cover ever larger categories of customers.
+Who knows, maybe in just a few years the Italians will delight novice motorcyclists with a small 300 cc copy of the DUCATI Panigale...

-DUCATI.COM is the official website of the DUCATI company.
+DUCATI.COM - official website of the DUCATI company.

-MOTORRIKA is the official dealer and professional certified service center of DUCATI motorcycles in Russia (Moscow).
+MOTORRIKA is an official dealer and professional certified service center DUCATI motorcycles in Russia (Moscow).

-In our official dealership MOTORRIKA (Moscow, Krylatskaya st., 14) you can buy new motorcycle DUCATI from what is in stock, or make an order for any model from the DUCATI model range.
-We have presented motorcycles of 2015, 2016, 2017 and 2018 without mileage.
+In our official MOTORRIKA dealership (Moscow, Krylatskaya St., 14) you can buy new motorcycle DUCATI from what is in stock, or place an order for any model from the DUCATI model range.
+We present motorcycles from 2015, 2016, 2017 and 2018 without mileage.

-Available unique tuning each model using professional accessories and motorcycle parts from the best manufacturers (Öhlins, Rizoma, Brembo, etc.), which are used in the modernization of motorcycles for professional racing and competition.
+Available unique tuning each model using professional accessories and motorcycle parts from the best manufacturing companies (Öhlins, Rizoma, Brembo, etc.), which are used to modernize motorcycles for professional racing and competitions.

-We offer Better conditions purchase of new DUCATI motorcycles in Russia.
-In the motorcycle show there are always promotions and discounts for the purchase, maintenance, repair and modernization of both new and used DUKATI motorcycles.
-New motorcycles come directly from the official importer of DUCATI in Russia as soon as possible.
+We offer Better conditions purchasing new DUCATI motorcycles in Russia.
+The motorcycle showroom always offers promotions and discounts on the purchase, maintenance, repair and modernization of both new and used DUCATI motorcycles.
+New motorcycles arrive directly from the official DUCATI importer in Russia in the shortest possible time.

-site - the official site of the DUCATI dealer in Russia.
+website - the official website of the DUCATI dealer in Russia.

-Motorcycle salon MOTORRIKI is located at: Russia, Moscow, st. Krylatskaya, 14.
+Motorcycle showroom MOTORRIKA is located at: Russia, Moscow, st. Krylatskaya, 14.

-By uploading their photos to Your Italy, users agree to the following terms and conditions:
+By uploading their photographs to the Your Italy website, users accept the following terms and conditions:

-1. All users are allowed to participate if they fill out the form with their last name, first name, contact details and a description of the photo.
+1. All users who fill out the form indicating their last name, first name, contact information and description of the photo are allowed to participate.

 2. The photo must be original, and the rights to it must belong to the user.